-5 ways to spark new friendships if you’re travelling solo
+5 ways to make new friends when travelling solo

 Image credit: Pexels